Project Watershed’s 2023 Annual General Report

 Words from our Executive Director, Caitlin Pierzchalski

-Our permanent staff team continues to include Caitlin Pierzchalski, Executive Director; Jennifer Sutherst, Senior Staff Biologist; Caila Holbrook, Manager of Outreach and Education; Virginia East, Citizen Science & Stewardship Coordinator and Jay Baker-French, Restoration Specialist.
+All other staff have remained with Project Watershed, and this includes Caitlin Pierzchalski, Executive Director; Caila Holbrook, Manager of Outreach and Education; Virginia East, Citizen Science & Stewardship Coordinator, Jay Baker-French, Restoration Specialist and Terria Hanuse, Financial Specialist.
 For more information about our staff please visit the Staff Directory.

 Funding for the restoration of Kus-kus-sum is currently coming from a variety of contributors including: